mlotti/HplusHW/NtupleAnalysis/src/LimitCalc/work/readme.txt

   * --doubleFitUncert  Double the fit uncertainty
   * --noSystUncert     Remove all syst. uncertainties
   * --lumiprojection --bkgxsecprojection  For projections, need to be validated before serious use
+- The tail fitter generates also a number of plots:
+  * Updated final shape plots on linear and log scale
+  * Plots for the fit parameter uncertainties, i.e. usable for checking that the fit is reasonable.
+- Note: please look carefully through the ROOT fit options and take into account the following:
+  * The fit is done on histograms with values ranging over many magnitudes -> likelihood fit is strongly adviced (without the likelihood fit, the low value tail is usually not properly modelled and that's where the potential signal usually is).
+  * The fit is done on histograms with weighted events counts, i.e. make sure that the fit does not assume sqrt(N) type errors for the uncertainties, but instead supports weighted event counts.

 4) Optional: manipulate cards (synchronize nuisance names, etc.)
 - Sometimes there arises the need to do some manipulation of the datacards such as changing nuisance names,